MiczFlor/RPi-Jukebox-RFID/components/audio/PirateAudioHAT/README.md

 The PirateAudio HATs use the same DAC as the hifiberry, so some of the instructions from <https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/HiFiBerry-Soundcard-Details> can be applied as well.

+## Automatic Script

-The `setup_pirateAudioHAT.sh` script can be used to set it up to work with Phoniebox.
+Please use `setup_pirateAudioHAT.sh` script to set it up to work with Phoniebox.

-## Install steps in writing
+## Manual install steps (not recommended)

 (Discussions regarding *Pirate Audio HAT* should take place in the same thread where the below instructions were taken from: [#950](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/950)

 NOTE: changes to the installation should find their way into the script `setup_pirateAudioHAT.sh`.
 Please create pull requests *after* having tested your changes. :)

 1. Connect Pirate Audio Hat to your Raspberry Pi
-2. Install Phoniebox (develop branch!)
+2. Install Phoniebox
 3. Stop and disable the GPIO button service:
-   `sudo systemctl stop phoniebox-gpio-buttons.service` `sudo systemctl disable phoniebox-gpio-buttons.service`
+   `sudo systemctl stop phoniebox-gpio-control.service` `sudo systemctl disable phoniebox-gpio-control.service`
 4. Add the following two lines to /boot/config.txt `gpio=25=op,dh`
    `dtoverlay=hifiberry-dac`